Midrash: Jewish midrashic literature

 Numerous Jewish midrashim previously preserved in manuscript form have been published in print, including those denominated as smaller or minor midrashim.
-Bernard H. Mehlman and Seth M. Limmer deprecate this usage claiming that the term "minor" seems judgmental and "small" is inappropriate for midrashim some of which are lengthy.
-They propose instead the term "medieval midrashim", since the period of their production extended from the twilight of the rabbinic age to the dawn of the Age of Enlightenment.
+Bernard H. Mehlman and Seth M. Limmer deprecate this usage, claiming that the term "minor" seems judgmental and "small" is inappropriate for midrashim, some of which are lengthy.
+They propose the term "medieval midrashim" instead, since the period of their production extended from the twilight of the rabbinic age to the dawn of the Age of Enlightenment.

-Generally speaking, rabbinic midrashim either focus on religious law and practice (halakha) or interpret biblical narrative in relation to non-legal ethics or theology, creating homilies and parables based on the text.
-In the latter case they are described as aggadic.
+Generally speaking, rabbinic midrashim either focuses on religious law and practice (halakha) or interprets the biblical narrative in relation to non-legal ethics or theology, creating homilies and parables based on the text.
+In the latter case, they are described as aggadic.